The Hoffman ALS Clinical Trial Awards Program

 • Monitor progress and issue grant payments once milestones are reached.

-Grantees will be expected to adhere to the Association’s grant award terms and conditions.
-This includes:
+All grantees are expected to adhere to the Association’s grant award terms and conditions, which are outlined in the Grant Policy Statement.

 More Information for Grant Applicants